Block booking

 Block booking is a system of selling multiple films to a theater as a unit.
-Block booking was the prevailing practice among Hollywood's major studios from the turn of the 1930s until it was outlawed by the U.S. Supreme Court's decision in United States v.
+Block booking was the prevailing practice in the Hollywood studio system from the turn of the 1930s until it was outlawed by the U.S. Supreme Court's decision in United States v.
 Paramount Pictures, Inc. (1948).
-Under block booking, "independent ('unaffiliated') theater owners were forced to take large numbers of [a] studio's pictures sight unseen.
-Those studios could then parcel out second-rate product along with A-class features and star vehicles, which made both production and distribution operations more economical."
+Under block booking, "independent ('unaffiliated') theater owners were forced to take large numbers of a studio's pictures without knowing much about them.
+Those studios could then parcel out B movies along with A-class features and star vehicles, which made both production and distribution operations more economical."
 The element of the system involving the purchase of unseen pictures is known as blind bidding.

 Origins in the silent era

 Paramount Pictures, under Adolph Zukor's leadership, was largely responsible for introducing the practice of block booking to Hollywood.
-General manager Al Lichtman had suggested to Zukor that the studio produce 52 films a year and that they sell their yearly program in advance:
+General manager Al Lichtman suggested to Zukor that the studio produce 52 films a year and that they sell their yearly program in advance:

-All of the other major studios, with the exception of United Artists, ultimately copied these policies to varying degrees.
-For much of the 1920s, Paramount and growing Warner Bros., in particular, "relied heavily on block booking and blind bidding".
-Already, in 1921 the Federal Trade Commission had launched an investigation of the studios' booking practices that would last for eleven years.
+The rest of the studio system, with the exception of United Artists, copied these policies to varying degrees.
+For much of the 1920s Paramount and Warner Bros., in particular, "relied heavily on block booking and blind bidding".
+In 1921 the Federal Trade Commission launched an investigation of the studios' booking practices that would last for 11 years.
 A 1927 cease and desist order was disregarded by the majors.
-Smaller distributors such as Associated Exhibitors who attempted to retain open booking were eventually driven to accept the practice.
+Smaller distributors such as Associated Exhibitors that attempted to retain open booking were eventually driven to accept the practice.